Restricted Access to Waterden Church during Restoration Work

 The efforts of South Creake PCC and the Norfolk Churches Trust and its volunteers plus financial support from the Holkham Estate have kept the church in generally sound structural condition but, lacking gutters and downpipes, it is now suffering from damp.
 The nave roof and the porch are also in urgent need of attention and much of the external stonework and brickwork requires repointing.
 Consequently the church will, with effect from October 2018, be appearing on Historic England's Heritage at Risk Register.
 The PCC is urgently addressing these issue and, with support from the Heritage Lottery Fund, has embarked on a major restoration project.
 Read more about that here.

-Evensong is celebrated at Waterden on the fourth Sunday of the month from April (once the light is good enough as the church has no electricity) through to, and including, September.
+Evensong is celebrated at Waterden from April (once the light is good enough as the church has no electricity) through to, and including, September.
 Its patronal festival is celebrated with a eucharist on All Saints' Day.
 A Christmas Service of Lessons and Carols by Candlelight takes place on Christmas Eve at 4.00 pm.
 The church is filled to overflowing for this popular event.

 How to find All Saints' Waterden

 The church is 100 yards off Waterden Lane down a grass track partly hidden by trees.
-It can be accessed either from the B1105 Fakenham - Wells road or from the B1355 Fakenham - Burnham Market road.
+It's exactly a mile down the lane from both the B1105 Fakenham - Wells road and the B1355 Fakenham - Burnham Market road.
 Parking is on verge in the lane.
 The Old Rectory is easily visible from the lane so, if you can see that, you are close.